syncfusion-content/windowsforms-docs/WindowsForms/Sparkline/SparklineTypes.md

 The line type of spark line represents a set of data points, connected by a line.

-Refer to the following code samples to draw  the line sparline.
+Refer to the following code samples to draw  the line sparkline.

 {% tabs %}